Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem

 From these four rows, we know the quotient matrix, and the coloring is uniquely reconstructed and satisfies the statement of the lemma with $\beta=4$.

-In the other subcase, the row $[i,3]$, $i\in \ZZ$ is colored by new colors so that $\FfF([i,3])=\FfF([i+6,3])$.
-If the number of those new colors is less than $6$, the arguments similar to (a') show that this munber is $3$ and that assertion (a) of the lemma holds with $\beta=5$.
+{2.} In the other subcase, the row $[i,3]$, $i\in \ZZ$, is colored with new colors so that $\FfF\Lft i,3\Rgt =\FfF\Lft i+6,3\Rgt $.
+If the number of those new colors is less than~$6$, the arguments similar to (a') show that this number is~$3$ and that assertion (a) of the lemma holds with $\beta=5$.
 Otherwise, we have six new colors.

-In its turn, the next row $[i,4]$, $i\in \ZZ$, either satisfies $ {\FfF}([i,4]) = {\FfF}([i-3,3])$, $i \in \ZZ$ or colored with new three of six colors.
+In its turn, the next row $[i,4]$, $i\in \ZZ$, either satisfies $ {\FfF}\Lft i,4\Rgt = {\FfF}\Lft i-3,3\Rgt $, $i \in \ZZ$, or colored with new three of six colors.